Occasional blog posts from a random systems engineer

 Cache without cash

-• Loss of filesystem – disastrous (recoverable from backups, but very inconvenient)
+• Loss of filesystem - disasterous (recoverable from backups, sure, but a very bad time - especially if we’re talking about an entire array)

-• Outage due to drive failure – fine, as long as restart is possible
+• Outage due to drive failure - fine, as long as it can be started again

 ZFS